Product icon Help book icon Video Mill : User's Guide

 See Listing 1.

 1. Subtitle number - Starting at 1.
-Must be sequentially ordered.
+Must be sequentially ordered by Start time.

-3. Subtitle text - Can be multiple lines of text.
-Indent any line with spaces if desired.
+3. Subtitle text - Can be one or multiple lines of text.
+Indent a line with space characters if desired.
+Note the second subtitle in Listing 1 has two lines of text.

-4. End Subtitle Marker - Blank line.
-Separates each subtitle.
+4. End Subtitle Marker - A blank line separates each subtitle.

 Listing 1.
 SRT format - example